-Vision loss during childhood can impact a child’s ability to learn important skills for growth, development and independence, such as crawling, walking, reading, writing and playing sports.
-About 60% of the patients served by the Retina Foundation of the Southwest are children affected by a pediatric eye disorder, and our scientists and researchers are dedicated to saving sight during the most critical years of development.
+Vision loss during childhood can impact a child’s ability to learn important skills for growth, development, and independence, such as crawling, walking, reading, writing, and playing sports.
+Approximately 51% of the patients served by the Retina Foundation are infants and children affected by a pediatric eye condition.

-We are developing better ways screen for vision problems in preschool children, including binocular birefringence scanning that has better accuracy than current screeners and an iPhone-based eye tracker that can be used even in remote areas of the world.
+New, more accurate vision screening devises We are developing more effective ways to screen for vision problems in preschool children, including portable devices that can be used in remote areas, such as binocular birefringence scanning that has better accuracy than …

 Read the stories about our advances in research and learn about the successes of the people who are impacted by the sight-saving research at the Retina Foundation of the Southwest.View All